 There are also a variety of fan creations that have become "fanon" (fan-canon), which are chronicled on the Harry Potter Fanon Wiki.
 In 2012, actor Ralph Fiennes (Voldemort) was asked to read an especially racy fanfiction, Broken Innocence on the Bravo talk show Watch What Happens Live.

-There is also a lot of shipping in the community, with many shippers torn between which of the two male main characters, Harry or Ron, the female lead, Hermione, should ultimately end up with.
-Crush, a directory of sites dedicated to different ship pairings, was created in 2007.
-The fandom’s obsession with Harry’s romantic pursuits was also featured in an August 2005 article on the San Francisco Gate and in the Albany, NY newspaper Times Union in March 2007.
+The main characters of the series often have been subject to shipping on Tumblr, with many shippers torn between which of the two main male characters, Harry or Ron, the female lead, Hermione, should ultimately end up with.
+Crush, a directory of Harry Potter fan sites dedicated to different ship pairings, was created in 2007.
+The fandom's obsession with Harry's romantic pursuits was also featured in an August 2005 article on the San Francisco Gate and in the Albany, NY newspaper Times Union in March 2007.